Evan De Haro

-Evan Francis de Haro (born 28 September 2002) is a Gibraltarian association footballer who currently plays as a midfielder for FC Magpies.
+Evan Francis de Haro (born 28 September 2002) is a Gibraltarian association footballer who currently plays as a midfielder for St Joseph's.
 He has represented Gibraltar from U16 to senior level, and currently represents the Gibraltar national football team.

 Career

 Evan De Haro started his career at Lincoln Red Imps and made his senior debut on 19 May 2019, playing 90 minutes in a 2–0 defeat to Mons Calpe.
 That summer, he moved to Spain to play for Algeciras, spending one season with their Juvenil team before returning to the Rock in 2020 to sign with Europa.
 Finishing the 2020–21 season on loan with Bruno's Magpies, he joined them permanently in the summer before moving to the UK to study at the University of Central Lancashire, during which time he played with Lancaster City U23.
 In summer 2022 he briefly returned from his loan to play in Magpies' maiden UEFA Europa Conference League campaign.
 While at UCLan, he played for their football team in the BUCS Football League and served as captain.
 He also spent time at Cheshire Football League side Winstanley Warriors to train, although did not play.

 During the 2023–24 season, De Haro made his long awaited league debut for Magpies as a permanent player, coming on as a half-time substitute in a 7–2 win over College 1975 on 17 February 2024.
+He joined St Joseph's on 22 June 2026.